mullasuleman/mullasuleman.github.io/projects/salt-pepper-sfmc/README.md

 ### Account Engagement > Settings
 - __Download Salesforce fields available for sync on Prospect, Account, and Opportunity objects__
   - When adding a new custom field, a download icon will appear next to the sync/refresh icon.
-This will download all Salesforce.com fields currently available to sync with Prospect, Account, or Opportunity Parodot/MCAE field.
+This will download all Salesforce.com fields currently available to sync with the Prospect, Account, or Opportunity Parodot/MCAE field.
 - __CSV Export for Prospect fields__
-  - While viewing Prospect Fields, a "CVS Export" button will be added to next to "Add Custom Field" button.
-This will download a CSV containing all default and custom Prosect field (including field name, API name, CRM field name, type, and last updated date)
+  - While viewing Prospect Fields, a "CVS Export" button will be added next to the "Add Custom Field" button.
+This will download a CSV containing all default and custom Prosect fields (including field name, API name, CRM field name, type, and last updated date)

+##### Privacy Disclaimer
+This extension does not store or transfer any data locally or to any external platform.